Nike did a fabulous job of updating their products in 2018. That momentum continues in 2019.

 As typical of road-racers, the upper has a snug fit for an excellent foothold.
 The well-ventilated upper sticks to the basics like a race-tongue with soft flaps and a marginally padded heel collar.

 8) Affordable daily trainer: Nike Air Zoom Winflo 6

 The $90 Zoom Winflo has been a consistent performer for over five years, and a rather under-rated one at that.
 There are many reasons why it’s perfectly alright to walk past more expensive Nike models and choose the Winflo instead.

-The dual Zoom Air units and the EVA midsole provide all the cushioning and balanced responsiveness you need.
+The dual Zoom Air units and the soft EVA midsole provide all the cushioning and balanced responsiveness you need.
 There’s plenty of rubber over the articulated outsole for grip and flexibility.
 It’s cushioned enough for daily runs but nimble enough for faster days.